-The gain switch is great for more power hungry headphones like an HD600 or 650, while the bass boost adds some oomph if you desire a bit more low end.
+The gain switch is great for more power-hungry headphones like an HD600 or 650, while the bass boost adds some oomph if you desire a bit more low-end.

 Both do their respective jobs in a very tasteful way.

 I don’t feel the need to turn it up anymore, but I desire to because I like to live life on the edge.

 I do not, and should not push it to 8.
-We like to live life on the edge, but in moderation.
-This isn’t a metal show, friend.
+We like to live life on the edge, but only in moderation.
+This isn’t a heavy metal show, friend.

-With the bass boost on, you can push it a bit more.
 The extra emphasis tames the mids/treble a bit to where you can comfortably dial it to about 6-7.

 Loveeeeeee that gain switch!

 But those figures above are about right and provide a nice range of what you can expect with something like an HD600/650.

 The E10K is also very versatile as well.
-Let’s take a look at some of it’s other uses.
+Let’s take a look at some of its other uses.

 You can use it as a standalone DAC using the line output, as a USB headphone Amp, and also as a USB to coax converter.

-With the Objective 2
+With the Objective 2/ATOM

-I would take a 3.5mm to 3.5mm interconnect cable such as this one, and plug it into the line out on the back of the E10K.
+I would take a 3.5mm to 3.5mm interconnect cable such as this one and plug it into the line out on the back of the E10K.

 As a Converter

 If your computer doesn’t have those, you can use the E10K to convert the signal from USB to coax and then connect the other DAC to the E10K.

-I also came across an amazon review that claimed you could plug this right into a PS4 and use it for Gaming.
+I also came across an Amazon review that claimed you could plug this right into a PS4 and use it for Gaming.

-The only issue is that the volume isn’t loud enough even turned all the way up with the gain switch ticked (using high sensitivity headphones as well).
+The only issue is that the volume isn’t loud enough even turned all the way up with the gain switch ticked (I’m using high-sensitivity headphones as well).